seslezak/ibecav.github.io/_posts/2018-03-13-HTML-in-Git.md

 tags: Git HTML Rmd R
 ---

-Setting up an HTML page in GitHub is not difficult but it is a bit lengthy.
+**13 March 2018** -- Setting up an HTML page in GitHub is not difficult but it is a bit lengthy.
 Just follow these steps.

 1. Create the HTML from your RMarkdown document and save to your local directory.
 2. Create a new repo, or go to an existing repo, in your GitHub.